popei69/swiftBee/README.md

 Welcome to `swiftBee`🐝, a static code analyser to detect vulnerabilities and security issues in your iOS codebase but not only.
 It's focused on covering OWASP Top 10 security risks.

-_The development is at an exploratory phase yo see how relevant and useful it can be to other developers, keeping your favorite app safer._
+_The development is at an exploratory phase to see how relevant and useful it can be to other developers, keeping your favorite app safer.
+It's not yet at a stable stage to use and integrate, more like a playground to play with._

 ## How to use